 - Preparing documents and instructions for Counsel and conferences with Counsel

-Can I do any of the work on my own unfair dismissal claim?
+Can I do any of the work on the unfair dismissal claim?

 Yes, if you wish to handle the claim yourself and only ask our advice in relation to some areas, we can advise you on how to take this cost-saving measure.